-- using transit infrastructure to shape growth, and planning for high residential and employment densities that ensure the efficiency and viability of existing and planned transit service levels; - b. placing priority on increasing the capacity of existing transit systems to support Intensification Areas; - expanding transit service to areas that have achieved, or will be planned to achieve, transit supportive residential and employment densities, together with a mix of residential, office, institutional and commercial development, wherever possible; - d. providing priority access to the Downtown, other Intensification Areas and the Airport; and - e. increasing the modal share of transit. - 8.2.3.9 Access to transit will be provided within walking distance of the places where people live and work, and of major destinations such as the Lake Ontario waterfront. - 8.2.3.10 Accessible transit facilities and passenger amenities, such as bus bays, bus loops, bus stop platforms and shelters, will be acquired through the processing of development applications, where appropriate.
+using transit infrastructure to shape growth, and planning for high residential and employment densities that ensure the efficiency and viability of existing and planned transit service levels;

+- b. placing priority on increasing the capacity of existing transit systems to support Intensification Areas: - c. expanding transit service to areas that have achieved, or will be planned to achieve, transit-supportive residential and employment densities, together with a mix of residential, office, institutional and commercial development, wherever possible; - d. providing priority access to the Downtown, other Intensification Areas and the Airport; and - e. increasing the modal share of transit. - 8.2.3.9 Access to transit will be provided within walking distance of the places where people live and work, and of major destinations such as the Lake Ontario waterfront.

+8.2.3.10 Accessible transit facilities and passenger amenities, such as bus bays, bus loops, bus stop platforms and shelters, will be acquired through the processing of development applications, where appropriate.

-8.2.4 Active Transportation
+8.2.4 Cycling and Active Transportation Network

 The City will continue to develop an integrated cycling network, to make cycling a more viable choice for commuting.
-Decisions regarding the detailed characteristics and development of primary and secondary cycling routes will be guided by the Cycling Master Plan.
+Decisions regarding the location of cycling facilities will be guided by a Cycling Network Master Plan.
+When the Master Plan is complete, the policies of this Plan will be updated.